Broker Speedtest by AlgoTest: Compare Broker API Speed in India

 We only have data for when we fire an order(s) and when we receive the acknowledgment from the broker.

 We cannot track the other steps because those are performed inside the broker’s internal infrastructure.
-We encourage the brokers to release metrics that’d help “Api wale retail traders” to make informative decisions.
+We encourage the brokers to release metrics that’d help “Api wale retail traders” to make informed decisions.

 But how do we interpret this data?